JibbSmart/JoyShockLibrary/README.md

 #### Tip
 Quaternions are useful if you want to try and represent the device's 3D orientation in-game, with one major limitation: "yaw drift".
 Small errors will accumulate over time so that the quaternion orientation no longer matches the controller's real orientation.
 The gravity direction is used to counter this error in the roll and pitch axes, but there's nothing for countering the error in the yaw axis.

 Quaternions are **not** recommended for mouse-like aiming or cursor control.
 The gravity correction applied to the quaternion is not useful for these cases, and only introduces more error.
 For these, it's much better to use the calibrated gyro angular velocities.
+To make sure you account for every motion sensor update, either set a callback where you can respond to new motion input as it comes in, or poll the controller using **JslGetAndFlushAccumulatedGyro** to get a good average angular velocity since you last called this function.

 ### Functions